 Volumes – mount path of ‘/var/www/html’ to a folder on your NAS

-Links – whatever you have called the postgres db with an Alias of ‘db’
+Links – select the container set up previously with an Alias of ‘db’

 Ports – leave this as Auto